Class Objectives - Learn basic definitions and use of Internet Explorer.

 Wait until the green line pops up that says: “You Have A Reservation At ........”

 Also, above the word "Reservations", a line will appear that says:

 If the green line does not appear that says: “You Have A Reservation At ............”, then you don’t have a reservation yet.

 Also, make sure you look above the word "Reservations" - it might say "The second half of your reservation cannot be added, there is already a reservation at that time."
 Then you have made only a one half-hour reservation.
-If you prefer a whole hour, Click “Here” to Delete The Reservation, and choose a different computer time that has a whole hour available.
+If you prefer the whole 90 minutes, Click “Here” to Delete The Reservation, and choose a different computer time that has a whole hour available.

 Remember to "Logout" of this reservation screen!
 Your name and card number is on this page.
 Don't leave this information on the screen for other to see.

-9. If you do not use up your whole hour in one sitting at a computer, you can later use any available Internet computer to use up the rest of your hour.
+9. If you do not use up your whole 90 minutes in one sitting at a computer, you can later use any available Internet computer to use up the rest of your time.
 You can also make another half-hour reservation.

 Pick up up handouts.
 For more more library classes and other online instruction: